 - Cover and store leftover brownies at room temperature for up to 1 week.

-- Chocolate bars are typically sold in 4 ounce bars.
+- Chocolate: Chocolate bars are typically sold in 4 ounce bars.
 2 ounces will be melted down into the batter and 2 ounces will be chopped up and folded into the batter.
-I suggest Ghirardelli, Baker's brand, or Lindt.
+I suggest Ghirardelli, Baker’s brand, or Lindt.

-Want a smaller batch?
-Make these chewy fudgy brownies and pour about 3/4 cup of the salted caramel on top.
+- Smaller Batch: Make these chewy fudgy brownies and pour about 3/4 cup of the salted caramel on top.

 Kidding!
 There IS a turtle in today’s post.

-(Franklin found one in the yard this summer ♥)
+(Franklin found one in the yard!)